Pokeralho/DarkHub/README.md

 - [yt-dlp.exe](https://github.com/yt-dlp/yt-dlp/releases/)

 ## Use
-- PC Optimizer: Browse the options in the interface to clean files, repair the system or manage startup programs.
+- **PC Optimizer**: Browse the options in the interface to clean files, repair the system or manage startup programs.
-- Auto Clicker**: Set up click intervals in the tool to automate repetitive tasks.
+- **Auto Clicker**: Set up click intervals in the tool to automate repetitive tasks.
-- File Converter**: Select files and choose the desired output format.
+- **File Converter**: Select files and choose the desired output format.
-- Metadata Editor**: Open files and edit information such as title, artist, creation date, etc.
+- **Metadata Editor**: Open files and edit information such as title, artist, creation date, etc.
-- Image Text Extractor**: Upload an image and extract the text with the OCR function.
+- **Image Text Extractor**: Upload an image and extract the text with the OCR function.
-- YouTube Downloader**: Enter a YouTube URL and click “Download” to save the video in `%UserProfile%\Videos\DarkHubDownloads`.
+- **YouTube Downloader**: Enter a YouTube URL and click “Download” to save the video in `%UserProfile%\Videos\DarkHubDownloads`.
-- Text Editor with Python Interpreter**: Write Python scripts in the interface and run them directly.
+- **Text Editor with Python Interpreter**: Write Python scripts in the interface and run them directly.
 Files saved in `%UserProfile%\Documents\DarkHubDocs`.

 ## Notes
 - The injection methods and CrunchyrollAccs have been hidden with .gitignore to keep the code closed and make it harder to reverse engineer and potentially lead to detection.